yolantis/nft-inventory-data/README.md

 ✅ "2024-11-15"
 ✅ "Nov 15, 2024"

-status attributes: 1:1 available, edition partially sold, edition available, sold blockchain attributes: Base ETH, Tezos, ETH
+status attributes are case-sensitive: 1:1 available, edition partially sold, edition available, sold blockchain attributes: Base ETH, Tezos, ETH

 ! problem with the preview of videos minted on tezos.
 You'll have to add a screenshot to the media library instead of letting it play in WP.